mantle-xyz/hydro/README.md

 # Hydro

-Hydro is a EigenDA derivation pipeline and proof crate built with kona for the op-stack.
+Hydro is a EigenDA derivation pipeline and proof crate built with kona for the Mantle network.